rust-gamedev/rust-gamedev.github.io/content/news/044/index.md

 ![Gif displaying the functionality of the editor](TheGrimsey-Editor.gif)

-[@TheGrimsey](https://mastodon.social/@TheGrimsey) published a three part series of articles about developing a Spell Editor with egui.
+[@TheGrimsey](https://mastodon.social/@TheGrimsey) published a three-part series of articles about developing a Spell Editor with egui.

 - ["Databases & Editors (1/3)"](https://thegrimsey.net/2023/03/07/Bevy-Four-Editor.html) covers displaying egui windows & tables of entries.
 - ["Editors (2/3): Editing entries"](https://thegrimsey.net/2023/03/12/Bevy-Five-Editor-Two.html) elaborates on handling editing of entries & properties such as enums.